Ajscheuer/andrew-scheuer/_posts/2025-05-29-hello-world.md

 ## Let's Connect

 I'm always interested in connecting with other developers and learning from different perspectives.
-Feel free to reach out on [LinkedIn](https://linkedin.com/in/andrewscheuer) or check out my work experience in my [CV section](/cv/).
+Feel free to reach out via [email](mailto:aj.scheuer2@gmail.com) or connect with me on [LinkedIn](https://linkedin.com/in/andrewscheuer).

 Thanks for stopping by, and welcome to my corner of the web!